-It may not be necessary for the cedant to evaluate all of its underlying contracts to determine whether a specific ceded reinsurance contract meets the IFRS 4 insurance definition.
-At least one of the cedant's underlying contracts2 is required to meet the IFRS 4 insurance definition.
+It may not be necessary for the cedant to evaluate all of its underly cts to determine whether a specific ceded reinsurance contract meets the IFRS 4 insurance defini on.
+At least one of the cedant's underlying contracts2 is required to meet the IFRS 4 insuran efinition.
 (See IFRS 4, IG Example 1, paragraph 1.29.)
-The REPORTING ENTITY is responsible for determining its evaluation of the reinsurance contract.
-For example, the cedant is responsible for the evaluation regarding the classification of its underlying contracts and its ceded reinsurance contracts, i.e., the reinsurer is not bound by the classification decision of the cedant.
-In other words, the reinsurer is responsible for the classification of the reinsurance contract sold to the cedant.
-Neither the cedant nor the reinsurer is bound by the classification of the counterparty; rather, the classification of the reinsurance contract is determined according to the specific ACCOUNTING POLICY of the responsible reporting entity.
-Note that where the cedant and reinsurer are related parties that qualify for consolidated reporting, they may wish to maintain consistency.
+The REPORTING ENTITY is res one ole for determining its evaluation of pon ble the reinsurance contract.
+For example, the cedant is re or the evaluation regarding the classification of its underlying contracts and its ceded rein urance contracts, i.e., the reinsurer is not bound by the classification decision of the cedant.
+In our ords, the reinsurer is responsible for the classification of the reinsurance contract sold the cedant.
+Neither the cedant nor the reinsurer is her, bound by the classification of the counterparty; e classification of the reinsurance contract is determined according to the specific ACC ANG NALICY of the responsible reporting entity.
+Note that where the cedant and reinsurer parties that qualify for consolidated reporting, they relat may wish to maintain consistency.

-4.1.2 Determining whether reinsurance contracts have significant insurance risk
+4.1.2 Determining whether this lance contracts have significant insurance risk

-IASP 3 provides some guidance regarding determining whether an insurance contract meets the IFRS 4 requirement that a contract accept significant insurance risk in order to be treated as an insurance contract for financial reporting purposes.
-For a reinsurance contract to meet the significant insurance risk criteria, the contract would need to be evaluated with respect to whether the contract involved payments to the cedant for insurance risk, financial risk, or both, according the IFRS 4 definitions of insurance risk and financial risk.
+IASP 3 provides some guidance of ading determining whether an insurance contract meets the IFRS 4 requirement that a contract scept significant insurance risk in order to be treated as an insurance contract for financial rooting purposes.
+For a reinsurance contract to meet the significant insurance risk criteria, the contract could need to be evaluated with respect to whether the contract involved payments to the cedant for insurance risk, financial risk, or both, according the IFRS 4 definitions of insurance risk and financial risk.
 In addition, the payments related to insurance risk under a reinsurance contract will need to be evaluated as to whether such payments for insurance risk are significant.